 If we are running a forum, we are just allowing members of our community to put their thoughts on our Website.
-It doesn‘t mean we agree with those thoughts, and we can‘t be held responsible for what people post on our Website.
+It doesn't mean we represent or agree with those thoughts, and we can't be held responsible for what people post on our Website.

-If we happen to see a post that we think is offensive, we might take it down, but it‘s not our job to select or moderate all the posts people make.
+If we happen to see a post that we think is offensive, we might take it down, but it's not our job to screen or moderate the posts people make.
 What we say about forums and posts also applies to anything which enables people to put any other content, views or material on our Website or send it to others using the Website.

-Watch out if you are talking to people on or through our Website.
+Please watch out if you are talking to people on or through our Website.
 It is hard for either you or us to know for sure that what people say is true, or even if people are really who they say they are.
 You should always think twice about giving out information about yourself.

 If we have linked our Website to another website, it doesn't mean we have checked that website.
 It just means that we think it's interesting.
 We aren't responsible for websites linked to our Website.

 You can buy games on our Website, as well as other products from third-parties.
 In order to do this, our Website is integrated with third party service providers.
 To buy some products shown on our Website, you will have to leave our Website and make the transaction on a third-party website.
 Aspects of those transactions are covered by our third party service providers, as well as these Account Terms.
 We try to make sure the Website only shows games or products that are available, but of course we can't guarantee that all of the games or products will always be available.